Placeblock/CommandAPI/README.md

 "/file sa" -> Unknown Command<br>
 "/file save" -> Call the method to save the file

-This tree-structure is stored in the TreeCommand class.
-It contains its children TreeCommands, the permission required to access itself and the CommandExecutor, which is basically a lambda method, which is called when this specific TreeCommand is executed.
+This tree-structure is stored in the CommandNode class.
+It contains its children CommandNodes, the permission required to access itself and the CommandExecutor, which is basically a lambda method, which is called when this specific CommandNode is executed.

 ### How the parser works (In detail)